Nothing shuts down your job search faster than a resume with formatting issues.

 Does your two-page resume have a page number?
 It should.
 If the hiring manager or recruiter prints your resume and the pages get shuffled, you want to be sure they know the right order to read your resume.
 You also want them to realize if they’re missing a page (so use “page 1/2”, “page 2/2”, etc).

 As a side note, for most people, a 1 page resume should be sufficient.
 If you have less than 7-10 years of relevant work experience, keep it to one page.

-If you’re having trouble knowing what to keep and what to eliminate, here are the 5 must-have sections on your resume.
+If you’re having trouble knowing what to keep and what to eliminate, here’s an in-depth guide to what to put on a resume.

 If you lie on your resume, it can (and probably will) come back to haunt you in the interview.
 Make sure your facts are straight.
 Something as simple as saying “Expert in Excel” can cost you the job, if they ask why you said you’re an expert and you’re unable to clearly tell them about your expert-level abilities.